Disappearance of Claudia Lawrence: 2013 Major Crime Unit review

 The new investigation, led by Detective Dai Malyn, made a number of arrests.
 On 13 May 2014, a 59-year-old man was arrested by NYP on suspicion of Lawrence's murder.
 He lived close to her home and had been a colleague of hers at the University of York.
 The two were reported to have been on friendly terms and he had often given her lifts in his car to and from work.
 Searches were made of the suspect's house in York and his mother's house in North Shields, Tyneside.
 He was released on police bail the following day and then released from his bail without charge in November of that year.
 In July 2014, NYP arrested Paul Harris, the landlord of The Acomb pub (since renamed as The Clockhouse pub) in York on suspicion of perverting the course of justice.
 Harris was quickly released without charge.
 He complained that the police had excavated a section of the cellar floor of his pub.
 Harris stated that Lawrence had been a customer at his pub in the weeks before her disappearance and he had spoken to her, but stated that was his only connection with her.
-Other arrests were made later.
-But those concerned were all released and none were charged.
+Other arrests were made later, but those concerned were all released and none were charged.

+In 2014, police revealed further CCTV showing a astravan parked outside Claudia's home around 9 pm on the night of her disappearance.

+In 2015, police released CCTV footage of an unidentified man walking nearby to the alleyway at the rear of Claudia's home on 18 March 2009 at 7:15 pm and 19 March 2009 at 5:07 am/5:50 am.